MV Agusta Brutale 800 RR updated, meant to be easier to live with

 - 2021 MV Agusta Dragster 800 RR unveiled

 First up, the engine has had an update to make it Euro5 friendly.
 There have been a few small changes inside, including added Diamond Like Coatings to help reduce friction, and a redesigned exhaust.

-Despite these eco-friendly changes, MV have kept peak power the same at 138bhp – not bad for an 800cc triple.
+Despite these eco-friendly changes, MV Agusta 800 engine peak power is the same at 138bhp – not bad for an 800cc triple.
 Paired with these engine updates are a new clutch and changes to gearbox to smooth out the shifting.
 Just like the previous model, MV are offering the Smart Clutch System auto-clutch as an option.

 The workings of this are through a joystick on the left-hand controls and shown in the new 5.5 full-colour TFT dash (same one as the Superveloce 800).
 There are other creature comforts hidden inside the dash including turn-by-turn navigation when paired with a smartphone and cornering lights powered by the IMU.
 There’s even a factory installed tracker to thwart any ne’er-do-wells.